SignReLU neural network and its approximation ability: Abstract

 \section{Abstract}

-Deep learning with deep neural networks (DNNs) has attracted tremendous attention from various fields of science and technology recently.
-Activation functions for a DNN define the output of a neuron given an input or set of inputs.
-They are essential and inevitable in learning non-linear transformations and performing diverse computations among successive neuron layers.
-Thus, the design of activation functions is still an important topic in deep learning research.
-Meanwhile, theoretical studies on the approximation ability of DNNs with activation functions have been investigated within the last few years.
-In this paper, we propose a new activation function, named as ``DLU'', and investigate its approximation ability for functions with various smoothness and structures.
-Our theoretical results show that DLU networks can process competitive approximation performance with rational and ReLU networks, and have some advantages.
-Numerical experiments are conducted comparing DLU with the existing activations-ReLU, Leaky ReLU, and ELU, which illustrate the good practical performance of DLU.
+Deep neural networks (DNNs) have garnered significant attention in various fields of science and technology in recent years.
+Activation functions define how neurons in DNNs process incoming signals for them.
+They are essential for learning non-linear transformations and for performing diverse computations among successive neuron layers.
+In the last few years, researchers have investigated the approximation ability of DNNs to explain their power and success.
+In this paper, we explore the approximation ability of DNNs using a different activation function, called SignReLU.
+Our theoretical results demonstrate that SignReLU networks outperform rational and ReLU networks in terms of approximation performance.
+Numerical experiments are conducted comparing SignReLU with the existing activations such as ReLU, Leaky ReLU, and ELU, which illustrate the competitive practical performance of SignReLU.